AntoninJoly/gait_classification/README.md

 # Gait classification using smartphone sensors

 I used a simple architecture LSTM network to produce activity classification using raw signals from accelerometer and gyrometer of a smartphone.
-This can de used to enchance people mobility
+This can de used to enchance people mobility.
 ## Data content
 ### Data source 📊
 Data used in this project were created by